open-ephys/ephys-course/source/EEA/exday1.rst

     :target: https://tinyurl.com/yxdwvulv

   9A.
 Changing the capacitance values C for the first capacitor to test whether the formula for the resistor voltage divider applies for capacitors.

-.. container:: tabox

-   9A.
-At a fixed frequency we can use the ratio of capacitor impedance to create a voltage divider just as for resistors.

-.. container:: tabox

-    Wrap Up

-    If they don't make it through all the exercises that's ok, but concepts that they should understand are:

-    - What is an oscilloscope measuring?

-    - How does a voltage divider work?  (this keeps coming back during the course)

-    - What is the important difference between capacitors and resistors?
-(Frequency-dependent impedance changes of capacitors, also keeps coming back)